Do You Need Sand Under Above Ground Pool? Installation Guide

 2. Measure the slope

-Use a string line and level to check if your area slopes more than 2 inches across the pool diameter.
+Use a string line and level to check if your area slopes more than 1 inch over any 10-foot span or 2 inches maximum across the entire pool diameter.
 Any slope greater than this requires leveling, and sand is excellent for this purpose.

 3. Consider your pool type